 Finally, what are your three favourite arkitaip-pieces?

-I love the Clara Flared Trousers, the Xavi Bandeau Top and the Bella Cropped Camper Shirt.
+I love the Clara Flared Trousers, the Xavi Bandeau Top and the Bobby Vest.
 Love these because they are staple-pieces you can keep in your closet forever and that’s what I'm all about!